malmludvig/MVC-app-hosted-on-Azure/README.md

 # MVC-app-hosted-on-Azure

-The website is hosted on Azure and is available here:
+The website was part of a group project to use GitHub and Azure together and host a C# ASP.NET MVC-app.

+The site can be viewed on the following address:

 https://projectwebappazure.azurewebsites.net/